Telecommunication-Telemedia-Assessment/telecommunication-telemedia-assessment.github.io/README.md

 ## 🖼 Image Quality
 - [Image Compression Evaluation](https://github.com/Telecommunication-Telemedia-Assessment/image_compression): An evaluation of different video codecs to compress still images, there is also a dataset included.
+- [Sophoappeal Project](https://github.com/Telecommunication-Telemedia-Assessment/sophoappeal): Evaluation of image appeal (dataset, models and more).

 ## 👁️ Saliency Prediction